Michael and I flew into Los Angeles International Airport LAX, May 16, 2009. We changed planes in Denver and flew over the Grand Canyon.

 Karen and I drove down from Kings Canyon in 1979.
 Michael and I drove up from Los Angeles.
 There is no road crossing Sequoia, so we left the same way we came in.

 It was one night at Sequoia.
 I recalled Michael saying 2 nights at the Grand Canyon was too much.

 The biggest Sequoias are in the Giant Forest.
-This is where the General Sherman tree is, the largest living thing on earth.
+It is where the General Sherman tree is, the largest living thing on earth.
 We walked along the trail, and Michael spotted a deer.
-We saw bears.